wur-bioinformatics/introduction-to-bioinformatics/week5.md

 databases and tools for sequence alignment, phylogeny and sequence-based prediction of structure that were discussed in earlier chapters.
-However, after sequencing the first genomes it became clear that the DNA tells only part of the story: the expression of genes and proteins and their interactions in processes within and between cells govern how cells and organisms behave.
-This led to research in functional genomics and systems biology, for which computational data analysis of other omics level data became indispensable.
+However, after sequencing the first genomes it became clear that the DNA tells only part of the entire story: the expression of genes and proteins and their interactions in processes within and between cells govern how cells and organisms behave.
+This led to research in functional genomics and systems biology, for which computational data analysis of other omics level data have become indispensable.

 Below, genomics will first be introduced along with the most relevant technology, sequencing, which is also used for transcriptomics.
 This will